Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.2.0 =
+* New: PIPEDA support (Canada)
+* Tweak: CAOS integration improved
+* Fix: allow for private Vimeo video's, props @volkmar-kantor
+* Tweak: added to disable placeholders per plugin/service
+* Tweak: Updated WCAG to v2.1
+* Tweak: moved custom recaptcha css to integrations modules
+* Tweak: added introduction tour
+* Fix: user region and consenttype for not enabled regions should return "other", even when the user is from a supported region
+* Tweak: made aria-label in cookie notice translatable
+* Fix: check if array key exists in GTM4WP integration
+* Fix: check existence of table before retrieving services
+* Fix: IE11 support for blocked content notice, props @volkmar-kantor
+* Tweak: Improved placeholder support for Twitter embed
+* Fix: removed unintentional dot before not numbered paragraphs
+* Fix: custom policy URL incorrectly caused a not 100% completeness

 = 4.1.5 =
 * Tweak: improved signature style on processing agreements
 * Fix: proof of consent link not working when website title contained an ampersand